yarafe/Test/README.md

 In this guide, we will outline two distinct integration scenarios with Microsoft Sentinel.
 The initial scenario involves integrating Fortigate with Sentinel through a Linux machine, while the second scenario focuses on Fortianalyzer integration utilizing the Fluentd plugin.

-FortiAnalyzer seamlessly integrates with Azure Sentinel, offering enhanced support through log streaming to multiple destinations using the Fluentd Azure Log Analytics output plugin.
-Fluentd, an open-source data collector, serves as a comprehensive solution that unifies the process of collecting and consuming data.
-For additional details, please check the following [link](https://www.fluentd.org/architecture).

-This integration enables the forwarding of logs to public cloud services.
-The plugin efficiently aggregates semi-structured data in real-time, facilitating the buffered data's transmission to Azure Log Analytics via HTTPS requests.

 ## Data Flow

 ### Fortigate Integration with Azure sentienl Scenario